-I understand that many people are put off because there’s hundreds of different exhaust systems to choose from, and even getting past that, a complete exhaust system can have three, four, six and even eight different components, then we have replacement, sports, racing … it’s like information overload.
+There are hundreds of different exhaust systems to choose from.
+A complete exhaust system can have three, four, six, even eight different components.
+Then, you have a replacement, sports, racing, etc. It’s like information overload.

 The reality is that it’s pretty simple when you know the basics, and this article will give you more than the basics, so read on!

 While this list will differ from model to model, typically, an exhaust system comprises four different components; headers, center section, catalyst, and muffler.
 Easy.

 For the purpose of the article, I’m assuming that it’s a street-legal car, not a racecar.
 Therefore, it will need to comply with local legislation.
 In other words, I won’t be telling you to strip out all of the power-sapping bits to replace them with straight-through horsepower pipes.
 I understand that some states are less restrictive than others.
 Just be aware of local practice.

 Production vehicles come in their thousands, possibly hundreds of thousands.
 So, manufacturers need to make their headers a simple affair.
 One that isn’t going to cost them too much money on each vehicle.

 For many years, we saw that even on performance-orientated cars, the maker would use a simple cast iron header.
 It was cheap, easy, and reliable.
 And it gave them an instant market to upsell to.